Goddhi/UdagramWebApp/README.md

 - AutoScallingGroup: scales the web server based on end user traffic to the webApp.

-- WebAppTargetGroup: A set of rule for the loadbalancer.
+- WebAppTargetGroup: A set of rules for the loadbalancer.
 HealthCheckIntervalSeconds set at 30s and
   HealthCheckTimeoutSeconds set at 8s